ppy/osu-wiki/wiki/Ranking_criteria/osu!catch/en.md

 - **Your map must be possible to SS.** This means it must be possible to catch absolutely all [fruits](/wiki/Gameplay/Hit_object/Fruit), [drops](/wiki/Gameplay/Hit_object/Juice_stream#drop) and [droplets](/wiki/Gameplay/Hit_object/Juice_stream#droplet).
 - **Each beatmap must use at least two different custom [combo colours](/wiki/Beatmapping/Combo_colour) unless the default skin is forced.**
   - The combo colours must not blend with the beatmap's background, storyboard or video in any case.
-- **Do not use keysounds without hitnormal support.** If sounds blend perfectly with the song, feedback for hitting notes is minimal.
+- **Do not use keysounds without hitnormal support.** If sounds blend perfectly with the song, feedback for catching [fruits](/wiki/Gameplay/Hit_object/Fruit) is minimal.
 - **If the [drain time](/wiki/Beatmap/Drain_time) of each difficulty is...**
   - **...lower than 2:30**, the lowest difficulty cannot be harder than a Salad, or provide a proper spread[^proper-spread] containing at least 4 difficulties.
   - **...between 2:30 and 3:15**, the lowest difficulty cannot be harder than a Platter, or provide a proper spread[^proper-spread] containing at least 3 difficulties.